Mixed martial arts: Brain injury and CTE

-Knocking a person unconscious or even causing a concussion may cause permanent brain damage.
-There is no clear division between the force required to knock a person out and the force likely to kill a person.
-Also, contact sports, especially combat sports, are directly related to a brain disease called chronic traumatic encephalopathy, abbreviated CTE.
+The repeated head strikes received by MMA competitors causes frequent concussions and permanent brain damage.
+Also, the repeated head trauma in contact sports, especially combat sports, are directly related to a brain disease called chronic traumatic encephalopathy (CTE).
 This disease begins to develop during the life of the athlete, and continues to develop even after sports activity has ceased.
-In addition, repetitive and subconcussive blows to the head, and not just concussions, cause CTE.

-Because the disease is detected post-mortem, and MMA are relatively young, there are still few cases of CTE recognized in MMA, although there are more and more suspected and confirmed cases of CTE.
-In preliminary results reported in April 2012 as part of an ongoing study of a 109 professional boxers and MMA fighters being conducted by Dr. Charles Bernick and his colleagues at Cleveland Clinic's Lou Ruvo Center for Brain Health, fighters with more than six years of ring experience were observed to have reductions in size in their hippocampus and thalamus, while fighters with more than twelve years of ring experience were observed to have both reductions in size and symptoms such as memory loss (the hippocampus and thalamus deal with memory and alertness).
-Dr. Bernick speculates that the cumulative damage over time from lesser blows may eventually prove an even more important topic of study than that of infrequent concussions.
+Because the disease is detected post-mortem, and MMA as a sport is relatively young, there are still few cases of CTE recognized in MMA, although there are more and more suspected and confirmed cases of CTE.
+In preliminary results reported in April 2012 as part of an ongoing study of a 109 professional boxers and MMA fighters being conducted by Charles Bernick and his colleagues at Cleveland Clinic's Lou Ruvo Center for Brain Health, fighters with more than six years of ring experience were observed to have reductions in size in their hippocampus and thalamus, while fighters with more than twelve years of ring experience were observed to have both reductions in size and symptoms such as memory loss (the hippocampus and thalamus deal with memory and alertness).
+Bernick speculates that the cumulative damage over time from lesser blows may eventually prove an even more important topic of study than that of infrequent concussions.

-In January 2021, veteran UFC fighter Spencer Fisher confirmed to MMA Fighting that he suffered from all the symptoms of CTE: "I'm just beat up, and it's just gotten worse, like all my injuries are catching up with me now, aside from the brain thing, which is the biggest one, because it adds, it adds the depression, and putting things, thoughts together and staying on track".
+In January 2021, veteran UFC fighter Spencer Fisher confirmed to MMA Fighting that he suffered from all the symptoms of CTE: "I'm just beat up, and it's just gotten worse, like all my injuries are catching up with me now, aside from the brain thing, which is the biggest one, because it adds, it adds the depression, and putting things, thoughts together and staying on track."
 Later, Dana White ruled on this: "He's not the first and he's definitely not going to be the last.
 This is a contact sport and anybody who's ever done this younger, myself included, is dealing with brain issues.
-It's part of the gig".
-In late 2021, Rose Gracie, daughter of UFC founder Rorion Gracie, in an interview about CTE on the MMA Fighting podcast, calls lack of CTE awareness in MMA 'criminal negligence'.
+It's part of the gig."
+In late 2021, Rose Gracie, daughter of UFC founder Rorion Gracie, in an interview about CTE on the Trocação Franca podcast, called the lack of CTE awareness in MMA 'criminal negligence'.

+Although brain damage is common for MMA fighters, some, like Demetrious Johnson, managed to avoid it.
+Johnson participated in a long-term brain study from 2012 to 2023 by the Cleveland Clinic, where he underwent regular evaluations.
+Despite his 17-year MMA career, doctors concluded that his brain had not deteriorated at all.
+In fact, they found improvements in his cognitive abilities, including speech articulation and IQ.
+However, it is important to note that throughout his career, he only suffered one knockout and much less head trauma than other fighters.